MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-overview.md

 ## Extend Azure management to any infrastructure

-Use *Azure Arc enable infrastructure* to extend Azure management to any infrastructure in a hybrid environment.
-Key features of Azure Arc management are:
+Use *Azure Arc enabled infrastructure* to extend Azure management to any infrastructure in a hybrid environment.
+Key features of Azure Arc enabled infrastructure are:

 - **Unified Operations** <!--CAF Overlap...
 Link off to https://review.docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/unified-operations/unified-operations?branch=pr-en-us-884 -->
    - Organize resources such as virtual machines, Kubernetes clusters and Azure services deployed across your entire IT environment.